Barbara Cruz | Elementary School Teacher

 After her son graduated from Brighton Hall, Melonie returned as a vibrant member of our staff.
 With her warm demeanor and extensive background in journalism, Melonie makes parents feel welcome and ensures the office runs smoothly, while acting as Student Council advisor and occasionally filling in to bring gastronomic expertise to the Baking Club.
 Melonie enjoys writing screenplays, gardening, painting murals, cooking and visiting her daughter and miraculous grandchildren in France.

-As the school coordinator, Mike is responsible for making sure that Brighton Hall’s group events come off flawlessly and that students and parents have everything they need for a successful school year.
+As Brighton Hall’s Program Director, Mike is responsible for making sure the school’s daily operations and special events run smoothly.
+As the Design Director, he’s in charge of the school’s art and promotional material.
 Originally from the east coast, Mike has several years of experience working with children, having taught and counseled at-risk youth at a group home in Washington, D.C.
 He’s also worked professionally in post production, and as a script analyst for various production companies in L.A.
 In his spare time, Mike enjoys writing, running and music production.